Nibezak/payflow-package/docs/core/contributing.md

 ## Overview

-Lunar is an open source project, and so by its very nature, welcomes contributions.
+Payflow is an open source project, and so by its very nature, welcomes contributions.

 You can contribute to the project in many different ways.
 Reporting bugs, fixing bugs, helping with the documentation, making suggestions and submitting improvements to the software.

 ## Monorepo

-Lunar uses a monorepo [lunarphp/lunar](https://github.com/lunarphp/lunar) approach to maintaining its codebase.
+Payflow uses a monorepo [payflowphp/payflow](https://github.com/payflowphp/payflow) approach to maintaining its codebase.
 [Monorepos](https://en.wikipedia.org/wiki/Monorepo) are quite common, but may not be familiar to some.
 The monorepo helps us to organise the code for ease of development.

 ## Repository Branching